Time Capsules 101: What are they and when to open them

 far more likely to be retrieved and read in this old fashioned way

 than recovering data from a thumb drive.
 But we try our best to preserve those, too.

 They put shingles and other things made out of asbestos into those time capsules.
 The materials were popular at the time.
 I wonder if those items were encapsulated enough to prevent damage to other items in the time capsule.
 Items such as asbestos (now proven hazardous to health) force those of us who do these time capsules now to be humble as to what we know.
 We do our best at the time we prepare the items.
 For instance, let's say the asbestos were encapsulated in something like our MVP Marvelseal bags.
 The danger to the rest of the items would be stopped to what is inside the package.
 But they did not know it needed anything special.
 And if one of today's thumb drives (and other items having metal and plastic components) are placed into flat or zip Corrosion Intercept bags, they would have a fighting chance to survive hundreds of years inside the time capsule container.
 Certainly, the items would survive longer than those items with no such protection.
-This is why we put those items in most of our preservation kits, and it's the best we know as of 2016 for such items.
+This is why we put those items in most of our preservation kits, and it's the best we know at this time for such items.
 Only time will tell how we've done.
 Fast forward 70 years.

 Depending on People of the Future

 So we do our best, and in most cases we are not around to see that time capsule opened up again.
 The important link then is the folks who end up continuing the memory of it and those who end up doing the opening of the time capsule.

 "Whether we shall be able to transmit such a segment of time into the future depends not only on our ingenuity at selection and preservation, on the excellence of engineering, metallurgy, chemistry and other intellectual disciplines," says the Book of Record for the first Westinghouse time capsule in 1939, "but also in large measure on those who come after us, and their willingness to cooperate in such an archaeological venture across the reaches of time."